moves-rwth/storm/getting-started.md

 - a Virtual Machine image
 - source code

+If you just want to have a peek at what Storm can do, the easiest way is to download the VM as it comes with the necessary dependencies preinstalled and let's you just run the tool.
+If, however, performance in terms of time and memory consumption is an issue or you want to implement something on top of Storm, you need to obtain the source code and [build it](#building-storm-from-source) yourself.
+While this is not always easy, we spent some effort on making this process easy.
+Please also consult our list of [requirements](documentation/installation/requirements) to see whether building Storm on your system promises to be successful.

 ## Obtaining the VM

 The virtual machine image can be found [here](link).